 John Singleton burst onto the scene with his 1991 debut Boyz n the Hood and was heralded as a rising star.
 Being labeled the voice of the African-American community wasn’t fair to Singleton, and there was little chance he could match the expectations.
-I had the opportunity to interview him over the phone while reviewing the DVD of Baby Boy for digitallyOBSESSED in 2001.
+I had the opportunity to interview him over the phone while reviewing Baby Boy for digitallyOBSESSED in 2001.
 He gave short answers with only basic details and didn’t seem comfortable.
-Part of the issue was my lack of experience with interviewing filmmakers, but his reluctance made it tougher.
+Part of the issue was my lack of experience, but his reluctance made it tougher.
 When that conversation was added to a book on Singleton by the University Press of Mississippi, it was surprising because it stuck in my mind as a failure.
-Regardless, getting the chance to speak with Singleton has given me added curiosity about his work.
+Regardless, getting the chance to speak with Singleton gave me added curiosity about his work.
 I’d always intended to see his second film Poetic Justice, despite the mixed reviews.
 It also includes a rare performance from Tupac Shakur before his tragic death.
 It’s a definite change from his first movie, but Singleton’s characters still live in the same world.

 What's this story about?